-Make sure your browser is up to date – The Internet browsers supported by Blackboard are Chrome, Mozilla Firefox, Safari and Internet Explorer.
-In our experience, the Chrome and Mozilla Firefox browsers provide the most stable and stress-free user experience.
+Make sure your browser is up to date – Chrome, Mozilla Firefox, Safari and Internet Explorer are all supported browsers with the Learning Management System (LMS).
+Currently Chrome and Safari browsers provide the most stable experience.

-Make sure your computer is up-to-date – Mac users, run Software Update.
-PC users, be sure you are getting automatic updates.
-It’s a good idea to make sure your antivirus software is up to date as well, since spyware might interfere with your taking the test.
+Ensure you are getting automatic updates.
+It’s a good idea to make sure your antivirus software is up to date as well, since spyware might interfere with you taking the test.

 Make sure you have a reliable and fast Internet connection – If you lose your Internet connection you’ll be booted out of the test.
-If you must dial in, make sure call waiting is disabled on your phone.
-If you’re on campus, your best bet is a wired network connection, since Wi-Fi can be unstable.
-Consider using a lab or library computer to take your test if you normally use a wireless dongle.
-Access labs have machines all over campus that you can use.
+If you are on campus, your best option is a wired network connection, since wireless connections can be unstable.
+Use a lab or library computer to take your test instead of using wireless on a laptop, tablet or mobile device.
+Access labs have computers in many campus locations that you can use.

-Minimize interruptions – Turn off any browser pop-up blockers, instant messaging, social networking sites (Facebook/Twitter), email notification or other programs that may distract you from the test or interfere with it.
-To turn off the pop-up blocker on a PC:
+Turn off instant messaging and notifications from social networking sites (Facebook/Twitter), email notifications or other programs that may distract you from the test or interfere with it.

 Plan your time– Give yourself time to take the test, accounting for any technical problems that may occur.
 Once you enter a test, do not leave the test or do anything else until you’re finished.